katherinedelno/katherinedelno.github.io/tutoring.md

 #### Materials & file sharing
 - Lesson handouts, lecture notes, worked examples, practice problems, and any end-of-session quizzes are provided as **PDFs** after each session.
 - All files are shared via a **dedicated Dropbox folder** accessible to the instructor, student, and parents (if desired).
 <br><br><br>

-### **Contact & Booking**
-If you’re interested in working together, please email me at [delnokatherine@gmail.com](mailto:delnokatherine@gmail.com) with a brief note about the course, school, and your preferred days/times.
-Availability is limited, so I recommend reaching out early, especially if you’re hoping to reserve a weekly spot.
-<br><br><br>

 ### **FAQs**